 The surface is also classified into land or ocean to determine the algorithm which should be used.
-The aerosol retrieval as presented here is not capable of retrieving AOD over cloud, snow ice or sun glint areas.
-These limits of the algorithms need to be accommodated by identifying and removing such pixels as invalid for aerosol retrieval.
-Pixels to exclude from processing should be those flagged as snow/ice or glint in the L1b product.
-Cloud flagging is implemented per-pixel based on thresholds on TOA channel reflectance and channel combinations, developed under CCI and independent of the instrument L1b cloud mask.
-Due to the availability of additional channels on SLSTR, different cloud masks are used to the (A)TSR processing.
-The tests applied to all pixels consist of thresholds on range of values for C2, C4 and C6, and C1, C3, C5 after transform to HSB colour space.
-Over land relative difference C2, C5, and spectral variation of C1, C2, C3 is tested, while over ocean tests use band combinations of C1-C3, and C5-C6.
+Pixels to exclude from processing should be those flagged as either, snow/ice or glint in the L1b product.
 In addition all 8 direct neighbours of a cloudy pixel should be considered as potentially cloud contaminated and hence regarded as invalid as well.
 Pixels are screened independently at nadir and forward views; due to parallax related to cloud height, corresponding pixels will not necessarily be flagged.